Management Plans and Updates

-The University is preparing a draft environmental impact statement for a proposed land authorization that would replace the two existing leases and easements on UH-managed lands on Maunakea.
-There will be a public consultation process before the new land authorization request goes to the Board of Land and Natural Resources for approval.
+The University is preparing a Draft Environmental Impact Statement for a proposed land authorization that would replace the two existing leases and access road easement that currently constitute the UH Management Areas on Maunakea.
+There will be a public review process before the new land authorization request goes to the Board of Land and Natural Resources for approval.

 TMT Permitting and Environmental Review

-- Final EIS - Volume 2 - Section 8, Comments & Responses (pdf file)
+- Final EIS - Volume 2 - Section 8, Comments & Responses (PDF)

-- Final EIS - Volume 3 - Appendices (pdf file)
+- Final EIS - Volume 3 - Appendices (PDF)

-- Findings of Fact, Conclusions of Law, and Decision and Order, HA-3568 - Board of Land & Natural Resources (pdf file)
+- Findings of Fact, Conclusions of Law, and Decision and Order, HA-3568 - Board of Land & Natural Resources (PDF)